google/rust-design-faq/src/code.md

   `unsafe` to work around the complexity of Rust's static type system, as a relative Rust beginner, please reconsider and look into the other options listed above.

+Doing lifetime magic — where "magic" means annotating a function or complex type with more than 1 lifetime, or other wizardry — is often an optimization that you can defer until later.
+In the beginning, and when writing small programs that you only intend to use a few times ('scripts'), copying is fine.